hieuwy/ELDEN-RING-NIGHTFARERS-REVENGE/README.md

 ## About The Mod
 This is a curated modpack that aims to better improve the experience of Elden Ring Nightreign.
 Introducing features from SEAMLESS CO-OP and Elden Vins, this modpack aims to change the dynamic of gameplay by adding several features to help improve the flow of gameplay amongst the Nighfarers.

+## Forsaken Hollows Update!
+(PLEASE READ)

+- Forsaken Hollows DLC Update has broken Elden Vins Nightreign temporarily until the mod updates.
+As of now,  **PLEASE DELETE YOUR ELDEN VINS NIGHREIGN FOLDER** and download the Seamless Co-Op update [here](https://www.nexusmods.com/eldenringnightreign/mods/3?tab=posts)
+- Drag and Drop Files into your Nightreign directory, Overwrite anything if it asks.
+- PLAY!

 ### Changes:
 - All players now visible at the Roundtable Hold